Incomplete LU factorization: Generalizations

 One can obtain a more accurate preconditioner by allowing some level of extra fill in the factorization.
 A common choice is to use the sparsity pattern of A2 instead of A; this matrix is appreciably more dense than A, but still sparse over all.
 This preconditioner is called ILU(1).
 One can then generalize this procedure; the ILU(k) preconditioner of a matrix A is the incomplete LU factorization with the sparsity pattern of the matrix Ak+1.

 More accurate ILU preconditioners require more memory, to such an extent that eventually the running time of the algorithm increases even though the total number of iterations decreases.
 Consequently, there is a cost/accuracy trade-off that users must evaluate, typically on a case-by-case basis depending on the family of linear systems to be solved.

-The ILU factorization can be performed as a fixed-point iteration in a highly parallel way.
+An approximation to the ILU factorization can be performed as a fixed-point iteration in a highly parallel way.